BDLabOleg/Oleg_Mukhin/LabRabCodePython/README.md

 Choose the part of laboratory work to run
 -----------

-Click to name of file with labrab - for example: part1.py The window with source code will be open
+Click to name of file with laboratory work - for example: part1.py The window with source code will be open

 Open your browser